 The enigma fruit dries relatively easily and quickly.
 Within twelve to twenty four hours at 95°F most of the smaller fruit chunks were bone dry and ready for long term storage.
 Larger fruit bodies can be broken down into 2-3 inch chunks so they dry faster.
 Once the chunks are bone dry, they are sealed in vacuum bag with some food grade desiccant gel packs.

 The enigma fruiting body is relatively dense and contains slightly less water than regular Cubensis mushrooms.
 This, and the fact that Enigma also contains high levels of Psilocin (which would degrade when dried), makes this mushroom ideal for preservation in honey – resulting in some truly magical stuff.
 With a ratio of about 200 grams of wet fruit to 1 liter of thick honey, this is one of my favorite uses for Enigma.
 Check out the video below, showing how to make Magic Mushroom Honey from Enigma cubensis mushrooms.
 If you would like more information on this, check our post on making magic mushroom honey.

 Enigma liquid culture can be found online in the form of liquid culture syringes (no spores, remember?).
-As mentioned, I got mine from Mayhem Lab (US).
-I’ve also seen them offered in Canada through Sporelabs.io and other online stores.
+I’ve found some enigma liquid culture over at Toadstool heights as well as Sporelabs.io and other online stores.
 Are you ready for a new growing experience?
 If you are, it might be the right time for Enigma to start cultivating you.
 Or was that….wait.